-Let’s face it, a visit to a veterinarian can be costly.
+Pet insurance can be especially important because visits to the veterinarian can be costly.
 Bills can easily run into thousands of dollars.
 That’s where pet health insurance comes in, but is it worth the cost of a policy?

-The answer depends largely on the physical condition of your pet.
+The answer depends on your family’s financial situation, and the physical condition of your pet.

-"We want the same health care for our pets as we do for other members of our families," says Dr. William H. Craig, a veterinarian who is chief medical and underwriting director at PurinaCare Pet Health Insurance.
+"We want the same health care for our pets as we do for other members of our families," says Dr. William H. Craig, a San Antonio-based veterinarian who is also president of the nonprofit SpaySA.
 "Unfortunately, a lot of technological advances come with a price tag.
-Advanced imaging procedures, ultrasounds, high-tech surgical procedure -- the list goes on and on."
+Advanced imaging procedures, ultrasounds, high-tech surgical procedure — the list goes on and on."

 Many of these procedures, Craig says, were not possible five or 10 years ago.